-Both illnesses are caused by viruses.
+Both the common cold and flu are caused by viruses.
 The common cold, also referred to as Upper Respiratory Infection or URI, can be caused by several viruses, and testing is not typically done to diagnose.
 Flu is caused by specific influenza viruses and there are several strains that circulate every year.

-The common cold and flu share several symptoms including cough, sore throat and congestion; however, the severity and onset is usually different.
+The common cold and flu share several symptoms including cough, sore throat and congestion.
+However, the severity and onset is usually different.
 With a common cold, the symptoms usually come on gradually – starting with a sore throat and then progressing to cough, runny nose and/or sneezing.
 Your child can also have a mild fever.
 The symptoms may last 3-10 days.

 For both the common cold and flu, preventative techniques include washing hands often, covering your nose and mouth when you sneeze, avoiding contact with those who are sick and disinfecting surfaces.

 The best way to prevent flu is to get the flu vaccine.
 You should get a flu vaccine every year before the actual flu season starts so your body is prepared (it takes about 2 weeks after the vaccine for your body to develop the antibodies).
-For more prevention tips, see 6 ways to help your family stay healthy during flu season (infographic).
+For more flu prevention tips, see 6 ways to help your family stay healthy during flu season (infographic).